BobekkBoi/BobekkBoiSoundBoard/README.md

 ---

-# Mostly Gemini and ChatGPT built this program and documentation.
+# Mostly Gemini and ChatGPT built this program and documentation in about 6 hours.
 I take very little credit for this.